 Two thoughts of the day:

-Why does seaweed always look so dirty – it can make it break a beach in my opinion.
+Why does seaweed always look so dirty – it can make or break a beach in my opinion.

 Will take a closer look to see what this land mass is when we visit Holyhead.
 Yes I do realise that it is a car ferry on its way off to Ireland!